DragonSenses/nextjs-auth-starter/architectural-decision-log.md

 To get the required credentials from GitHub, we need to create an application in their developer settings.

 1. Go to the [GitHub developer settings](https://github.com/settings/developers), also found under **Settings → Developers → OAuth Apps**, and click “New OAuth App”:
-2. Next, you’ll be presented with a screen to register your application.
+2. Next, you'll be presented with a screen to register your application.
 Fill in all the required fields.
-3. The default callback URL should generally take the form of `[origin]/api/auth/callback/[provider]`, however, the default is slightly different depending on which framework you’re using.
+3. The default callback URL should generally take the form of `[origin]/api/auth/callback/[provider]`, however, the default is slightly different depending on which framework you're using.

 `Next.js`
 ```sh